 Parasitic and fungal meningoencephalitides cause eosinophilic or occasionally a highly degenerate neutrophilic pleocytosis.
 Granulomatous inflammations usually induce moderate to high cell numbers and increased protein in the CSF.
-The cell population is predominately mononuclear or a mixed population of neutrophils and mononuclear cells.
+The cell population is predominantly mononuclear or a mixed population of neutrophils and mononuclear cells.
 Distinguishing a granulomatous infection due to a fungal or protozoal organism from granulomatous meningoencephalitis is often difficult.
 The necrotizing encephalitides typically cause a mild increase in CSF mononuclear cells and protein concentration.

 Occasionally, bacteria are seen on cytologic examination of the CSF and identified with Gram stain.
 Successful culture of bacteria from CSF is more likely in large animals than in dogs.
 In some cases, serial blood cultures are more successful, especially in foals.
 Fungi and occasionally protozoa have been identified in CSF, but serology is usually necessary to confirm mycotic and protozoal infections in vivo.
 Many of these diseases are fatal, and final identification is made at postmortem with in situ identification of the organism.